 Prerequisites for admission

-THere is no manadatory pre-requirement.
-However, familiarity with basic mathematics and microeconomics is strongly suggested.
+There is no manadatory pre-requirement.
+However, familiarity with basic mathematics and microeconomics is strongly recommended.

 Blanchard, Olivier; Amighini, Alessia; Giavazzi, Francesco "Macroeconomia.
 Una prospettiva europea".
 Bologna: Il Mulino, 2016 (or the forthcoming most recent edition).